Skip to main content

 image-20251211-140550.png

-You can specify what changes you would like to put into selected fields (e.g. description as in our example) and use ‘More options’ for adding users to ‘Approvers’ field.
-Make sure to update custom field ID (10003 in our example) to match the ID of ‘Approvers’ field in your Jira instance.
+You can specify what changes you would like to put into selected fields (e.g. description as in our example).

 Use More options for adding users to the Approvers field.
 Make sure to update Custom Field ID (10003 in our example) to match the ID of Approvers field in your Jira instance.